 NORDTEK offers teachers the opportunity to apply for travel funds for establishing cooperation between partner institutions.
 The application is sent to the mobility program coordinator and must contain a brief description of the purpose of the trip to the prospective host institution and length of stay.
 The compensation is EUR 355 per week and a travel allowance of EUR 330.

 - Contact persons’ meeting

 Each year, a meeting with all the contact persons and representatives of the steering committee is held in conjunction with the Rectors’ Meeting in June.
 The meeting provides an important forum for the exchange of information and for discussing issues that may arise.
-The Nordic countries take turns hosting the meeting and conference.
+The Nordic and Baltic countries take turns hosting the meeting and conference.

 Each contact person should have his/her own checklist that describes the procedures used at the home institution.
 This is especially important when a new contact person takes over.